ECI Partners

 LateRooms (sold for a 9x return on investment).

 In September 2023, ECI announced the final close of its twelfth buyout fund, ECI 12, hitting its £1 billion hard cap, beating a £900 million target.

 Investments

+In September 2026, ECI invested in Shaw Gibbs, a top 35 practice which supports private individuals, entrepreneurial businesses, public sector/non-profit organisations and international groups with tailored accounting, tax and advisory services.
+In May 2026, ECI invested in Helio Intelligence, a provider of AI-enabled political intelligence and public affairs monitoring services, formerly known as DeHavilland.

+February 2026 marked the next step for ECI by investing for the first time outside of the UK and Ireland, acquiring Paragin Group.
+Paragin Group is based in The Netherlands and focuses on e-assessments and high-stakes education processes.
+Paragin was acquired by ECI Partners from Dutch PE firm Main Capital for an undisclosed amount.

 In November 2024, ECI invested in CMap, a market leading provider of professional services automation software, and Insurance Insider, a leading digital platform providing insight and analysis for the world’s top insurers, distributors, service providers and investors.
 In October 2024, ECI invested in both Croud, a global, full-service digital marketing company, and Independent Governance Group, the UK’s leading provider of professional pensions trusteeship and governance services.
 In April 2024, ECI acquired London-based global travel management company TAG, from Apiary Capital for an undisclosed amount.

 In November 2023, ECI invested in ISMS.online, a UK data privacy and information security compliance software and service provider.
 In September 2023, ECI acquired Commify, a business messaging platform, from Hg Capital Trust for a sum of €300 million.